Archduchess Maria Leopoldine of Austria-Este: Countess von Arco and later life (1804–1848)

 Maria Leopoldine was a very dominant mother and focused on the education of her sons.
 The two children spent their early childhood in Stepperg Castle and were educated by private tutors.
 Eventually, she moved from Stepperg to Munich to allow their sons a better education.
 In Munich, she quickly became the center of social life again and became involved again in love affairs with younger men.
-In 1820, the 44-years-old Maria Leopoldine fell in love with Count Sigmund von Bechern, and during the next ten years, they had a passionate affair, until the young Count broke up the relationship to marry Baroness Askania von Krauss.
+In 1820, the 44-year-old Maria Leopoldine fell in love with Count Sigmund von Bechern, and during the next ten years, they had a passionate affair, until the young Count broke up the relationship to marry Baroness Askania von Krauss.

 In 1825 a change in Maria Leopoldine's life occurred when King Ludwig I of Bavaria succeeded his father.
-In contrast to the Countess von Arco, who opposed her family in Austria and favored the French way of life, the new King pursued a policy in favor of Germany and Austria.
+In contrast to the Countess von Arco, who opposed her family in Austria and favored the French way of life, the new king pursued a policy in favor of Germany and Austria.
 Nevertheless, he liked to get her financial, economic and political advice.
-The affair between the King and Lola Montez was strongly disapproved and was finally one of the caused of the King's abdication on 20 March 1848 in favor of his son Maximilian II.
+The affair between the King and Lola Montez was strongly disapproved and was finally one of the causes of the King's abdication on 20 March 1848 in favor of his son Maximilian II.

 A few months later, on 23 June, she was traveling by carriage towards Salzburg.
-In Wasserburg am Inn a driverless salt wagon crushed against the carriage, who was overturned.
+In Wasserburg am Inn a driverless salt wagon crushed against the carriage, which was overturned.
 Maria Leopoldine was buried under the car and could only be freed after a few hours.
 She had fatal internal injuries, and died a few minutes after the rescue.
 She was initially buried in a crypt in the Stepperg church, but on 28 March 1855 her remains were moved to the von Arco family crypt, located on the lying east of Stepperg Antoniberg.
-There was during 1852–1855 under the direction of Professor Ludwig Foltz was built a crypt chapel for Maria Leopoldine, who after her death she left a fortune of 15 million florins to her two sons.
+During 1852–1855 under the direction of Professor Ludwig Foltz was built a crypt chapel for Maria Leopoldine, who after her death she left a fortune of 15 million florins to her two sons.